juice-shop/pwning-juice-shop/part1/challenges.md

 each one individually, as a simple reload of the UI in the browser (`F5` key) will dismiss all at the same time.

+Each challenge notification will also show a :checkered_flag: symbol with a character sequence next to it.
+If you are doing a hacking session just on your own, you can completely ignore this flag.
+The code is only relevant if you are participating in a CTF event.
+Please refer to [Appendix B](../appendix/ctf.md) for more information on hosting CTF events.

 ## Saving and restoring hacking progress

 The ["self-healing" feature](running.md#self-healing-feature) - by